christosasi/tab2graph/tab2graph_proposal.md

-# An interpretable AI Scientist for Drug Repurposing
-*A tabular-to-graph reasoning layer for multimodal datasets*
+# A tabular-to-graph reasoning layer for multimodal datasets

 ---